-- Train at least 10 hours of classes a week.
-Students must attend all of the weapons classes including iaido, zazen, and all deshi classes.
+- Train at least 8 hours of classes a week.
+Students are required to attend all evening classes on Tuesday and Thursday, and the classes on Saturday morning.
+Students must attend all of the weapons classes and all deshi classes.
 Deshi classes are private and closed to regular members.

 - Attend all in-house seminars, sesshin (intensive Zen meditation retreats) and USAF summer camp.
 If you cannot attend summer camp, you must also attend at least 3 shihan seminars a year.

 - Samu, or daily cleaning.
 This means cleaning the dojo and grounds every day of practice.
 The student discovers the integral relationship between self-study and service.

 - Train at least 11 class hours a week.
 In addition, training should include free practice and self study outside of class.
 Deshi also assist with the ACV youth program.

 - Cleaning the kitchen/stove and common area. >The bedrooms should also be immaculate.
 Practice “no trace camping.”